Sidney Crosby Game Preview: Penguins vs. Islanders

 Crosby Season Stats Insights

-- Crosby has a point in 25 games this year (out of 32), including multiple points seven times.
+- Crosby has a point in 26 of 34 games this year, with multiple points in seven of them.

-- Crosby has an assist in 16 of 32 games this season, but has not recorded two or more in a game so far.
+- In 16 of 34 games this season, Crosby has had an assist, but no games with multiple assists.

-- Crosby's implied probability to go over his point total is 40.8% based on the odds.
+- Crosby's odds on his points prop carry an implied probability of 40.8% that he hits the over.

 Sign up for Underdog fantasy today.